ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ##### Insert with placeholders

-Not recommended as it's based on a large SQL:
+An option that is not recommended as it requires a large SQ query:

 ```java
 try (PreparedStatement ps = conn.prepareStatement("insert into mytable values(trim(?),?,?)")) {